-Recognizing that basic writing will continue to evolve in the years ahead, in this final chapter we assess the current situation and suggest some possible future directions for the field.
+Recognizing that basic writing will continue to evolve in the years ahead, in this article we will assess the current situation and suggest some possible future directions for the field.
 In order to contextualize this discussion, we will first review the political climate that has led us to this point.